 5. Participate in Off-site Forums

-Becoming popular on one social network does have its advantages.
+Becoming a popular social media influencer does have its advantages.
 For example, in 2020, the most popular YouTubers earn more than a billion dollars a year from advertisements and sponsorships.

 Not all of us can be that lucky.
 The rest of us have to venture outside social media and participate in forums, comment wells, and other online discussions so we can boost our following.

 Every discussion you can be a part of online enhances your reputation, influence, and connections.

 6. Create a Website or Blog

-You’ll always have more to say than can fit in a tweet or Instagram post.
+You’ll always have more to say than can fit in a tweet or Instagram post as a social media influencer.

 With a website or blog, you have a place to direct your social followers as you gain them.